kindone/python-proptest/docs/properties.md

 ## Decorator-based Properties

 python-proptest also supports a decorator-based approach for defining properties, similar to Hypothesis.
-This is perfect for complex assertions that benefit from explicit parameter signatures:
+This is suitable for complex assertions that benefit from explicit parameter signatures:

 ```python
 from python_proptest import for_all, integers, text